The information below features services offered to the inmates of the Douglas County Jail.

 An automated voicemail message is sent to an inmate each time funds are deposited to an account.

-Douglas County Jail’s inmate phone system is provided by Telmate, through their GettingOut system.
+Douglas County Jail’s inmate phone system is provided by Telmate/GTL, through their GettingOut system.
 Only inmates may initiate phone calls.
 If you wish to contact an inmate, your options are to call and leave the inmate a voicemail (up to 3 minutes), send a secure message on GettingOut, utilize the postal service in accordance with the Douglas County Jail inmate mail policy, or visit the inmate during official visitation hours.

 To call you, an inmate simply dials your phone number.
 When receiving a call, you’ll first hear an announcement from an automated operator: “You are receiving a call from [inmate name], an inmate at Douglas County Jail.
 Press one (1) to accept.”